William Michael Haley: First Gentleman of South Carolina

 Since Haley is the first person to become first gentleman of South Carolina, and because there have only been fifteen first gentlemen in U.S. history, including the five men in that role as of 2015, there was speculation about what his role would be.
 Haley chaired the foundation that oversees the preservation and management of the South Carolina Governor's Mansion in Columbia.

 Stand for America

 Haley is listed as president of Stand for America, a policy and media organization that Nikki Haley started after leaving her position as UN ambassador.
 Internal Revenue Service paperwork from 2019 indicates that Michael Haley worked 40 hours per week at the New York-based organization and received no compensation.

 Personal life

 Haley and Nimarata Nikki Randhawa met in 1989 while he was attending Anderson University and she was attending nearby Clemson University.
-They were married in 1996 in two ceremonies, a Sikh ceremony and a wedding at St. Andrew's-by-the-Sea, the Methodist church in Hilton Head Island, South Carolina, where Haley's parents, Carole and Bill Haley, reside.
+They were married in 1996 in two ceremonies, a Sikh ceremony and a wedding at St. Andrew By-the-Sea United Methodist Church in Hilton Head Island, South Carolina, where Haley's parents, Carole and Bill Haley, reside.

 Michael and Nikki Haley have two children, including Nalin.